elenaharan/Hikes_near_me/README.md

 This is a JavaScript app built with HTML, CSS and JavaScript, which uses an external API.

+## Dependencies

+This application has a dependency on Bootstrap, which in turn is dependent on jQuery and Poppoer.js.

 ## Key Features

 The app loads data from an external source (API) and displays a list of items.
 On user action (e.g., by clicking on a list item), the app displays details for each pokemon in a modal.